PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ### Labels

-Use prop labels to customize the name of a prop or propDefinition (independent of the variable name in the code).
+Use [prop](COMPONENT-API.md#user-input-props) labels to customize the name of a prop or propDefinition (independent of the variable name in the code).
 The label should mirror the name users of an app are familiar with; i.e., it should mirror the equivalent label in the app’s UI.
 This applies to usage in labels, descriptions, etc. E.g., the Twitter API property for search keywords is “q”, but but label is set to “Search Term”.

 ### Descriptions

-Include a description for a prop if it helps the user understand what they need to do.
-Additionally, use markdown as appropriate to improve theh clarity of the description or instructions.
+Include a description for a [prop](COMPONENT-API.md#user-input-props) if it helps the user understand what they need to do.
+Additionally, use markdown as appropriate to improve the clarity of the description or instructions.
 When using markdown:

-- Enclose sample input values in backticks (`)
+- Enclose sample input values in backticks (`` ` ``)
 - Link descriptive text rather than displaying a full URL using markdown syntax.

 Examples: